Confluex/confluex-mock-http/README.md

 **Groovy Examples**

 Most of the examples documented here are using Groovy instead of Java.
 Feel free to use Java if you wish.
-There is no Groovy requirement (your Mule container comes with Groovy and you should really check it out though!).
+There is no Groovy requirement (Groovy is great and you should really check it out though!).

 ## Example Usage